 Healthcare organizations should be wary that attackers may be looking to gain access to patient systems to create records.
 Healthcare organizations would be wise to research how this could potentially take place.
 Much like how Apple or Amazon may hire white hat hackers to break into their systems to find vulnerabilities, healthcare organizations could seek experts in the cyber security field to find posts like this and find any issues.

-Pharmaceutical companies that make vaccines may come under attack as a threat actor hired to fulfil this order will need access to lot numbers and other information that may located in a database.
+Pharmaceutical companies that make vaccines may come under attack as a threat actor hired to fulfil this order will need access to lot numbers and other information that may be located in a database.

 The public should be concerned because of the health concerns associated.
 If it becomes easy to falsify vaccination records, everyone’s health is at risk.
 Anti-vaxers rely on the theory of herd immunity, meaning that if the majority of the population is vaccinated, even the unimmunized minority will be protected.
 Imagine the impact to herd immunity if it becomes easy to avoid vaccination requirements.

 This is an example of virtual and kinetic worlds colliding.
 The dark web provides anti-vaxxers with a convenient way to connect with threat actors who are financially motivated, and largely unconcerned with moral or legal considerations.
 This scheme poses a real threat to the health of people.
 Organizations who may be targeted should consider monitoring for these threats or seek outside services to monitor for them.
+GroupSense continuously monitors for threats to our clients.
+Contact us to learn how we can help.